-Despite having net income and increases in deferred revenue, our cash and cash equivalents decreased \$70,831, due to increases in prepaid maintenance contracts under which revenue is deferred and a large decrease in accounts payable.
-We were able to maintain and to grow our investment in interest bearing accounts, and we were able to operate throughout 2009 without borrowing against our line of credit.
+Cash and cash equivalents decreased \$687,151, primarily due to one large outstanding product-related receivable for which we had already paid \$1 million toward the total cost to our supplier.
+We were able to maintain and to grow our investment in interest bearing accounts, and we were able to operate throughout 2011 without borrowing against our line of credit.